 Otherwise, Samsung says it has used only “unopened and unused” parts in shipping out these devices again, according to Neowin.
 Spec-wise it’s pretty much the same as the original Note 7: A 5.7-inch Quad HD display shielded in Gorilla Glass 5, Exynos 8890 system-on-chip, 4GB of RAM with 64GB of internal storage, 12-megapixel rear camera with optical image stabilization and phase detection autofocus, and, of, course, S-Pen support.

-In a statement, Samsung said that some of its existing Note 7s would be “considered to be used as refurbished or rental phones,” while others would be subjected to recycling processes that will extract metals like copper, nickel, gold, and silver from the phone’s components.
+Rumors had previously spread about the plan, but Samsung confirmed its intention in a statement released at the end of March 2017.
+It said some of its existing Note 7s would be “considered to be used as refurbished or rental phones,” while others would be subjected to recycling processes that will extract metals like copper, nickel, gold, and silver from the phone’s components.
 “The objective of introducing refurbished devices is solely to reduce and minimize any environmental impact,” the company said.

 Environmental activists have urged Samsung to recycle the millions of Note 7 devices consumers returned after the recall.
-Members of Greenpeace interrupted a Samsung news conference at Mobile World Congress in Barcelona earlier this year.
+It’s a hot enough topic that members of Greenpeace interrupted a Samsung news conference at Mobile World Congress in Barcelona to get the message across.